-• the student's Research Advisor (to certify that the student is suitably prepared to successfully complete the comprehensive exam) and c.
-Written Exam Format and Guidelines [Jump back to TOC]

-• the second committee member (to acknowledge agreement to serve on the committee).
+- the student's Research Advisor (to certify that the student is suitably prepared to successfully complete the comprehensive exam) and - the second committee member (to acknowledge agreement to serve on the committee).

 Once the comprehensive exam committee has been confirmed, students should submit the Comprehensive Exam Committee Appointment Form in GradPath.